logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 helm repo update
 ```

-##### Define the logzio-otel-traces service dns
+##### Define the logzio-k8s-telemetry service dns

-In most cases, the service name will be `logzio-otel-traces.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.
+In most cases, the service name will be `logzio-k8s-telemetry.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.

 If you are not sure what your cluster domain name is, you can run the following command to look it up: